craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 #### Grappled
 While you are 'Grappled', you cannot make Maneuvers.

-On your turn, you may spend
+On your turn, you may spend 2 AP to make

 #### Surprised
 While you are 'Surprised', you have -10 to Initiative Rolls.